 GEORGIA’S SPREAD PILLS (USEFUL AND USELESS INFORMATION)

-I will not be the one to explain Georgia to you, I am not qualified and there are much more accurate books and guides, but at least some information I want to give you – in a somewhat messy way.
-“Continental” Georgia is located in Causaso, between Russia, Armenia and Azerbaijan – while its coasts (on the Black Sea) also border on Turkey.
+I will not be the one to explain Georgia to you.
+And I am not qualified and there are much more accurate books and guides.
+But at least some information I want to give you – in a somewhat messy way.
+“Continental” Georgia is located in Causaso, between Russia, Armenia and Azerbaijan.
+While its coasts (on the Black Sea) also border on Turkey.
 And then there are the disputed territories of South Ossetia and Abkhazia, now occupied by the Russians.

 Georgia is very small, in the sense that it has more or less the area of Ireland, but with one million fewer inhabitants.
 If you prefer another comparison: it is as large as a quarter of Italy and has half the Swiss population.
 A question that many people ask is: is Georgia located in Europe or Asia?
 Well, no one can say for sure, given that the nation is right on the dividing line that separates Europe from Asia.
 But if you ask a Georgian how he feels, he will certainly say European.
 School geography would say, Asia.

 GEORGIA AND RELIGION